Government Contract Dispute Lawyers

 Attorneys for contractor disputes involving federal government contracts nationwide and overseas.
 Agency contracting officers frequently deny contractor claims for failure to comply with Contract Disputes Act certification laws, failure to provide a demand or written assertion for money in a sum certain, or failure to notify the agency in a timely manner.
 In other situations, the agency will deny the contract claim because the contractor previously signed a waiver of the claim that generally precludes you from bringing others against the federal government.

-US and overseas government contract claims services: Our government contract claim lawyers have national and international reach.
+US and overseas government contract claims services: Our government breach of contract dispute lawyers have national and international reach.
 We have former government procurement personnel on our team.
 We, therefore, are in a better position to advocate on your behalf.

-At Watson & Associates, LLC, we help clients resolve government contract claims over $ 1 Million in both construction and service industries.
+At Watson & Associates, LLC, we help clients resolve government contractor claims over $ 1 Million in both construction and service industries.

 GOVERNMENT CONTRACT DISPUTE CASES – WHAT WE DO

 When it comes to the basics of how to file a claim on a government contract, you cannot make many mistakes.
-At Watson & Associates, LLC, our government contractor dispute lawyers provide legal assistance with construction litigation support and service contract claims services.
+At Watson & Associates, LLC, our government contract dispute law lawyers provide legal assistance with construction litigation support and government contract claims litigation services.
 We work with the company’s key players and provide guidance on how to increase your chances of getting paid.

-Law offices in Washington DC and Colorado: We have national reach and can help any federal contractor in the United States.
-As federal contract dispute lawyers, we have successfully helped clients to develop requests for equitable adjustments, cure notices, negotiate change orders, and address out-of-scope work.
+Hire Contract Dispute lawyer with Law offices in Washington DC and Colorado: We have national reach and can help any federal contractor in the United States.
+As government contracting attorneys for federal contract disputes, we have successfully used our contract claims services to help clients to develop requests for equitable adjustments, cure notices, negotiate change orders, and address out-of-scope work.

 • Litigation of contractor claims and appeals – CBCA, ASBCA, United States Court of Federal Claims